natalie-ava/portfolio/README.md

 *Data scientist with a background spanning healthcare outcomes, nonprofit analytics, behavioral data, and computational aesthetics.*

 I study Data Science and Art History at the University of the Incarnate Word (graduating May 2026).
-Understanding how humans interpret, feel, and behave is just as important as knowing which predictive model to reach for, and this shapes how I approach every project I work on.
+Understanding how humans interpret, feel, and behave is just as important as knowing which predictive model to use, and this shapes how I approach every project I work on.

 Currently interning at **ALSAC – St. Jude Children's Research Hospital**